 each other as I have loved you”; love is to be the distinguishing feature of our fellowship and relationship with each other (Jn 13:35, 15:12).
 For us to

 effectively relate to others we need to be in harmony, having something in common (Amos 3:3).
 As united we stand, but divided we fall, look for and major on what we are agreed on, not the few areas where there is a difference of opinion (Mt 12:25).
+To have 'heart' fellowship with other believers there needs to be agreement on the core non-negotiable doctrines of the Christian faith, with the Bible clearly stating Christians are not to enter into close relations with unbelievers (2 Cor 6:14, 13:11; Phil 4:2).

-Our fellowship is with God, Jesus and the Holy Spirit (1 Cor 1:9; 2 Cor 13:14).
-It is with others in the gospel and uniting with Christ in His suffering (Phil 1:5, 2:1,2, 3:10; 1 Jn 1:3,7).
+and uniting with Christ in His suffering (Phil 1:5, 2:1,2, 3:10; 1 Jn 1:3,7).
 By giving yourself away in a genuine Christ-like way, you will form strong praying, comforting, sharing and caring relationships with others.
 As the evil in the world increases continue to fellowship with other Christians so your faith will be built up (Heb 10:25).
 Taking communion (the Lord’s Supper) is having fellowship with Christ.

 God is reaching out to humankind, waiting for us to ‘open the door’ to Him so relationship can commence – or be re-established (Rev 3:20).
 Likewise, we extend ‘the right-hand of fellowship’ as one of agreement and approval (Gal 2:9).